 Which FCA Compliances Cover My Business?

-There are two types of FCA compliance for a motor dealer: Limited permission and Full permission.
+There are two types of FCA compliance permissions a motor dealer may need, depending on how they operate:

-Limited permission: If your main field of business is selling vehicles to your customers, with credit facilities as a secondary activity of your business, then you need to apply for limited permission.
-You will then be able to work with credit brokers and lenders that are directly regulated by the FCA.
+- Limited permission: If your main focus is selling vehicles and finance is offered only to support sales as a secondary activity, you will typically apply for limited permission.
+This enables you to work with FCA‑regulated credit brokers and lenders.

 Contact Us